srl-labs/learn-srlinux/docs/get-started.md

 The logs of the running container can be displayed with `docker logs <container-name>`.

 In case of the misconfiguration or runtime errors, container may exit abruptly.
-In that case it won't appear in the `docker ps` output as it only shows running containers.
+In that case it won't appear in the `docker ps` output as this command only shows running containers.
 Containers which are in the exited status will be part of the `docker ps -a` output.
 In case your container exits abruptly, check the logs as they typically reveal the cause of termination.

 ## Connecting to SR Linux
 When SR Linux container is up and running, users can connect to it over different interfaces.

 ### CLI
-One of the ways to manage SR Linux is via its advanced and extensible Command Line Interface.
+One of the ways to manage SR Linux is via its advanced and extensible [Command Line Interface](basics/mgmt.md#sr-linux-cli).

 To invoke the CLI application inside the SR Linux container get container name/ID first, and then execute the `sr_cli` process inside of it: